sharkdp/bat/doc/sponsors.md

 ## Sponsors

+`bat` development is sponsored by many individuals and companies.
+Thank you very much!

 Please note, that being sponsored does not affect the individuality of the `bat` project or affect the maintainers' actions in any way.
 We remain impartial and continue to assess pull requests solely on merit - the